hectormz/167L-materials/labs/lab0.md

 ## Preparation

-Prior to the lab you must complete and bring the three certificates from [Fundamentals, Chemicals, and General Safety](https://worksafe.ucla.edu/).
+Prior to the lab you must complete and submit a certificate of completion from [Lab Safety Fundamentals](https://worksafe.ucla.edu/) on CCLE.
 Also watch the [lab primer video](https://www.youtube.com/watch?v=DW58qLuqIWQ).

 Also to lab, bring your lab coat, and a notebook as outlined by the syllabus.